-The Summit Hotel, located on the Medpace campus, is owned by our Chief Executive Officer.
+The Summit Hotel, located on the Medpace campus, is owned by our Chief Executive Officer, and managed by an unrelated hospitality management entity.
 Medpace incurs travel lodging and meeting expenses at The Summit Hotel.
-During the year ended December 31, 2020, Medpace incurred expenses of \$0.4 million at The Summit Hotel.
+During the year ended December 31, 2021, Medpace incurred expenses of \$0.3 million at The Summit Hotel.